vtex-apps/organizations-challenge/docs/README.md

 >
 > ### publish with your vendor name
 > - clone the application to your working environment and checkout to the correct branch (i.e: `master`)
-> - go to `manufest.json` in your project's root directory and change `vendor` to your current vendor name (i.e: `"vendor": "biscoindqa"`)
+> - go to `manifest.json` in your project's root directory and change `vendor` to your current vendor name (i.e: `"vendor": "vtexufcg"`)
-> - update the `version` in `manufest.json` if you have published the same version earlier
+> - update the `version` in `manifest.json` if you have published the same version earlier
-> - install that published version to your workspace (`vtex install biscoindqa.vtex-permission-challenge`)
+> - install that published version to your workspace (`vtex install vtex.vtex.organizations-challenge`)

 ## Prerequisites

 In order to run this application following master data schemas should be created.
 Use `MASTER DATA API - V2` in vtex api documentation to create those schemas (https://developers.vtex.com/reference#master-data-api-v2-overview)

-These schemas are shared among several applications `vtex-admin-authorization`, `vtex-permission-challenge` and `vtex-my-organization`, therefore if you have already created these schemas you can ignore this step
+These schemas are shared among several applications `vtex.admin-organizations`, `vtex.organizations-challenge` and `vtex.organizations`, therefore if you have already created these schemas you can ignore this step

 <details><summary>BusinessPermission</summary>